Computing isogenies from modular equations in genus two: The case K=Q(√5)

 \section{The case \texorpdfstring{$K = \Q(\sqrt{5})$}{K=Q(√5)}}

-We present a variant of our algorithm in the case of principally polarized abelian varieties with real multiplication by~$\Z_K$ where $K = \Q(\sqrt{5})$.
-In this case, the structure of the ring of Hilbert modular form is well known, and the Humbert surface is rational: its function field can be generated by only two elements called \emph{Gundlach invariants}.
-Having only two coordinates reduces the size of modular equations.

-We work over~$\C$, but the methods of §\ref{sec:moduli} show that the computations are valid in general.
-We illustrate our algorithm with an example of cyclic isogeny of degree~$11$ over a finite field.
+In this final section, we present a variant of our isogeny algorithm in the case of p.p.~abelian varieties with real multiplication by~$\Z_K$ where $K = \Q(\sqrt{5})$.
+We work over~$\C$, but the methods of §\ref{sec:moduli} show that the computations remain valid over a general base.
+The Humbert surface attached to~$K$ is rational: its function field can be generated by only two elements called the Gundlach invariants.
+Having only two coordinates reduces the size of modular equations, allowing us to illustrate our algorithm with an example of a cyclic isogeny of degree~$11$ over a finite field.